The Ancient Cities of the Silk Road Uzbekistan and Turkmenistan

 Day 01: Arrival in Tashkent

 Upon arrival at Tashkent international airport you will be met by our guide and transferred to your hotel, the rest of the day is free at Leisure.
+Overnight at hotel in Tashkent.
+(D)

 Day 02: Tashkent-Urgench Khiva